meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 #### meshIdB Authorization

+> Authorization via meshIdB is deprecated and will be removed from meshStack together with support for meshStack-provisioned Identities.
+See [Identity Federation - Platform Support](./meshstack.identity-federation.md#platform-support) for more details.

 In order to provide users access to their cloud resources, all relevant authorization information about a meshUser is stored in the corresponding meshIdB user.
 To provide the authorization information in the token, the request for the token must be scoped to a specific meshWorkspace role.
 The tokens provided by Keycloak contain the scoped workspace and the according meshWorkspace role as well as information about the meshProjects the user has access to.

 The following claims in the OIDC token represent this information and can be used by the cloud platforms to apply the access rights.